Tuning-free Visual Effect Transfer across Videos: Acknowledgments

 }

 In Section \ref{sec:limitations}, we present limitations of our generated model, and show a qualitative result of a current limitation.
 In Section \ref{sec:dataset_details}, we provide detailed descriptions of our dataset creation process, including the generation pipelines and effect categorization.
-Section \ref{sec:more_imp_details} outlines additional implementation details such as training configurations, inference settings, and computational requirements.
+Section \ref{sec:more_user_study_details} goes over additional user study details, and Section \ref{sec:more_imp_details} outlines additional implementation details such as training configurations, inference settings, and computational requirements.
 In Section \ref{sec:more_quant_results}, we report extended quantitative comparisons between our method and baseline models across multiple metrics. \textbf{We provide extensive qualitative video results including outputs from our method, comparisons with baselines, and demonstrations from our new dataset in the accompanying website.html file located in the website folder of the supplement}.